shayanyadegari/pinecone1/README.md

-simple app using Fast api, to save and load docs from pinecone
+simple app using Fast api, to save and load docs from pinecone vector db